skip to content

 Biography

 His new monograph appeared with the Boydell Press in May 2023.
-It tells the story of 28 Latin motets assembled by the Milanese composer Hermann Matthias Werrecore and sent to the publisher Peter Schöffer in Strasbourg in the mid-16th-century.
+It tells the story of 28 Latin motets assembled by the Flemish/Milanese composer Hermann Matthias Werrecore and sent to the publisher Peter Schöffer in Strasbourg in the mid-16th-century.
 The music not only crossed the Alps, but it was cross-confessional, travelling from a staunchly Catholic city to a newly Protestant one.
 Daniel has also undertaken research on the Genevan and Scottish Psalters of the Reformation, the influence of late fifteenth-century English preachers on the German Reformation’s stance towards music, and a study of recordings of the music of the Reformation.

 Daniel’s interest in film music has manifested itself in recent years with explorations of music’s signifying functions and the use of pre-existing music (especially early music) on screen.
-His article on the 'Dies irae' motif in the score to The Lion King was published in 2022, and he has a chapter in the pipeline on the use of chant in Stanley Kubrick's last film, Eyes Wide Shut.
+His article on the 'Dies irae' motif in the score to The Lion King was published in 2022, and he has also authored a chapter on the use of chant in Stanley Kubrick's last film, Eyes Wide Shut.
 From 2016 to 2021 he was also the Recording and Digital Media Reviews Editor for the Oxford journal Early Music.

 Daniel supervises and teaches a variety of undergraduate modules at Cambridge including practical musicianship (aural and practical skills), analysis, tonal skills, and music history courses.